Lohagaon: Location and connectivity

 Lohagaon lies between Vishrantwadi, Viman Nagar, Wagholi and Vadgaon Shinde.

 There is a road which connects Lohagaon and Wagholi, which in turn connects to the Ahmednagar Highway.
 Roads from Vishrantwadi, Dhanori, Vadgaon Sheri and Wagholi all converge at Lohagaon.
 Lohagaon also has good road connectivity to Alandi road, and hence to areas such as Chakan, Moshi and Nashik Road.
-This area has a mix of cityside and countryside.
+This area has a mix of urban and rural landscapes.

 Lohagaon has many bus stops, from which commuters can avail Public Transport Buses.
 Currently there is no other form of public transport connecting the area.
 Auto Rickshaws and Cabs are available as a means of transport.